Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

    - Engine changed

-     If you set the engine change callback for the TTS, it is invoked when the engine is changed by the TTS:
+     If you set the engine change callback for TTS, it is invoked when the engine is changed by the TTS:

      ```cpp
      /* Callback */